 The acoustic part is played at a relatively slow pace.
 Time should be taken to let the notes breathe and let the phrasing come through.
 It has a very emotive chord progression in Am that you’ll be outlining mostly with single notes with the occasional bit of harmony thrown in.

 Wonderboy by Tenacious D

 Click Here for tab for Wonderboy by Tenacious D

-Lightening up the mood a bit next with comedy legends, movie stars, and stellar musicians Tenacious D. They are well known for putting their comedic spin on things to parody a lot of musical tropes.
-This song was the second single from their self-titled album which tells the fictional tale of a superhero called Wonderboy who teams up with his arch-rival Young Nasty Man to form the band Tenacious D.
+Lightening up the mood a bit next with comedy legends, movie stars, and stellar musicians Tenacious D. They are well known for putting their comedic spin on things to poke fun at musical tropes.
+This song was the second single from their self-titled album and tells the fictional tale of a superhero called Wonderboy who teams up with his arch-rival Young Nasty Man to form the band Tenacious D.

 This song somewhat parodies the power metal ballad, presenting it in this fantasy/swords and sorcery content.
-So we have a very interesting juxtaposition where the solo is essentially a power metal solo but played on an acoustic guitar and lute making it purposely out of content.
-A great deal of fun to play to!
+So we have a very interesting juxtaposition where the solo is essentially a power metal solo, but played on an acoustic guitar and lute making it purposely out of content.
+A great deal of fun to play with!

 Over the Hills and Far Away by Led Zeppelin